siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 * Cycle Start (`~`) Cycle start begins a cycle or resumes a cycle from a feedhold.
 There is no response to a cycle start.
 Note that cycle starts may also be generated automatically by the system under certain circumstances - i.e. when the planner begins to fill it will automatically start a cycle at some point unless it has been already started by an explicit cycle start command.

 * Abort (`^x`) An abort performs a software reset of the machine.
 All position and state are lost.
-Response to a abort is a repeat of system startup messages.
+Response to a abort is a pair of system startup messages - an init message and a ready message.

+##Historical Notes
 ##Design Considerations

 1. Do not use XON/XOFF.
 It's not uniformly supported and is too dependent on host timing issues.
 Instead use a token based flow control algorithm.